 The light fastness of print is predominantly governed by the pigment type used.
 Print exposed to high levels of sunlight such as on posters and compost sacks require a high degree of lightfastness.

-Lightfastness testing is made using filtered xenon arc lamps which simulate UV and visible solar radiation more closely than any other artificial light source.
-They provide the best method for assessing the accelerated light ageing of products such as pigments, dyes and inks, which are sensitive to the long-wave and visible wavelengths of sunlight.
+Xenon arc lamps are filtered to simulate UV and visible solar radiation more closely than any other artificial light source.
+They provide the best method for assessing the accelerated light ageing of products.

 With appropriate filters fitted, direct sunlight, sunlight through window glass and in-store lighting conditions can be reproduced.
 A series of Blue Wool standards are included with every set of test samples to ensure that results are reliable and reproducible.